Malachi09-prog/Malachi09-prog/README.md

 ## Hi there 👋
 My name is _Malachi Bell_
-I’m currently working on CS50 Programming **Malachi09-prog/Malachi09-prog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I’m currently working on CS50 Programming

-Here are some ideas to get you started:
+I'm looking to collaborate on games designs
+I'm looking for help with learning other computer languages
+Ask me about my knowledge on python
+How to reach me: <a href='mailto: malachibell270@gmail.com'

 - 🔭
 - 🌱 I’m currently learning ...